gliegard/point-server/README.md

 point-server is a server use to extract pointcloud data.

 ## to do
+- Easy usage
+  - no bbox to give in parameter
+  - example in this doc

+- Robust :
+  - test existing code with unit tests

+- surface limitation
+  - eq to 30 sec or 1 min max

 - Multiple requests in parallel
   - Test : How to test multiple request ?